-Latin America has become a primary target for investment in energy and infrastructure projects.
-Latin America contains approximately 10 per cent of the world’s proven oil reserves and approximately 4 per cent of the world’s proven gas reserves.
-Venezuela, Mexico, Brazil, Colombia, Argentina and Ecuador are among the nations in Latin America with the largest oil reserves, while Venezuela, Brazil, Bolivia, Peru and Argentina are among those with the largest gas reserves.
-These considerable oil and gas reserves allow Latin America to be a net exporter of energy products, and also make Latin America an attractive target for foreign investment, particularly from China and India.
-Moreover, Latin America’s growing population and demand for electricity makes the region attractive for foreign investment.
+Latin America continues to be a primary target for investment in energy and infrastructure projects.
+Latin America contains approximately 20 per cent of the world's oil reserves and approximately 4 per cent of the world's natural gas reserves.2 Venezuela, Mexico, Brazil, Colombia, Argentina and Ecuador are among the nations in Latin America with the largest oil reserves, while Venezuela, Brazil, Bolivia, Peru and Argentina are among those with the largest gas reserves.3 These considerable oil and gas reserves make Latin America an attractive target for foreign investment, particularly from China and India.4 Moreover, Latin America's growing population and demand for electricity makes the region attractive for foreign investment.5

-In energy projects, developers will need to enter into power purchase agreements (PPAs) with offtakers and fuel supply agreements with fuel suppliers (or, in the case of a tolling arrangement, the same counterparty will take the power and supply the fuel).
-Without a PPA or tolling agreement, financing will be more difficult to obtain.
-Further, the developer will need to enter into an operating and maintenance agreement with the party that will actually operate the project and potentially numerous other agreements relating to the project.
+When an energy project is at issue, an investor may desire to enter into a long-term power purchase agreement (PPA) with an offtaker to ensure a steady revenue stream.
+Also, the attributes of the relevant project may require the investor to enter into a fuel supply agreement with a fuel supplier, so that fuel can be obtained reliably and cost-effectively (or, in the case of a tolling arrangement, the same counterparty will take the power and supply the fuel).
+Without these agreements, the investor will find it more difficult to obtain financing for the project.
+Further, the investor will need to enter into operating and maintenance agreements with the parties that will operate and service the project, and potentially numerous other contracts relating to the project.

-One of the most important contract provisions the parties will negotiate in each project document is the dispute resolution clause.
-This clause defines the parties’ rights in the event that a dispute arises, and establishes the legal framework for the resolution of those disputes.
-As with the other terms of the agreement, each of the players involved in the development of the project will seek to shape the dispute resolution clause in a way that advances their own interests.
+In all of these agreements, the dispute resolution clause is one of the most important provisions.
+In essence, this clause defines the parties' respective rights when a dispute arises, and establishes the legal framework for the resolution of that dispute.
+As with any other contract provision, each of the parties involved in the development of an energy project will seek to shape the dispute resolution clause in a way that advances their own interests.

 As the Latin American energy and infrastructure markets continue to be the target of significant investment, it is important to understand the interaction between each of the parties involved and the bargaining power that each possesses.
 This article will examine the key players involved in energy and infrastructure projects, the key agreements that are negotiated and the often conflicting interests and uneven bargaining power of each of these parties, particularly relating to the negotiation of dispute resolution clauses.
 Finally, this article will examine how the dispute resolution provision may be used to establish a level playing field for each of the parties in relation to the resolution of disputes.